Logical Structure as Knowledge: Enhancing LLM Reasoning via Structured Logical Knowledge Density Estimation: Related Work

 \subsection{Data-Centric Reasoning for LLMs}

-Recent work increasingly emphasizes that, beyond model architecture and algorithm design, the structure, provenance, and difficulty of training data play a critical role in shaping LLM reasoning performance \citep{long_cot_survey,survey-efficient-reasoning-large,DBLP:journals/corr/abs-2503-16419,ruis2025pretraining}.
-This has led to a data-centric shift in LLM development, where efforts focus on improving data composition and quality to enhance reasoning ability \citep{When-More-is-Less,DBLP:conf/acl/JinYSZHMZD24,wang2025scale}.
+Recent work increasingly emphasizes that, beyond model architecture and algorithm design, the structure, provenance, and difficulty of training data critically shape LLM reasoning performance \citep{long_cot_survey,survey-efficient-reasoning-large,DBLP:journals/corr/abs-2503-16419,ruis2025pretraining}.
+This data-centric shift prioritizes data composition and quality over sheer volume to enhance reasoning ability \citep{When-More-is-Less,DBLP:conf/acl/JinYSZHMZD24,wang2025scale}.
 Many studies highlight that higher-quality, logically structured examples—rather than simply more data—yield better generalization and reasoning performance \citep{DBLP:journals/corr/abs-2502-19363,yu2025rethinkinggenerationhighqualitycot,li2025distilling,wettig2024qurating,zhao-etal-2024-decoratelm,yu2024mates}.
 In particular, aligning sample difficulty with model capability is identified as key to effective training \citep{DBLP:journals/corr/abs-2502-09650}.
 Instruction tuning research supports this view, showing that both prompt quality and exposure timing influence reasoning emergence \citep{qingsong2025raisereinforencedadaptiveinstruction,kim2024data}.
 Meanwhile, \citet{kandpal2025positionexpensivellmtraining} highlight the often-overlooked human labor cost in curating such training data.